Animal communication: Visual

+Head of a herring gull showing the red spot used in parent-chick communication.

 Most animals understand communication through a visual display of distinctive body parts or bodily movements.
-Animals will reveal or accentuate a body part to relay certain information.
+Animals reveal or accentuate a body part to relay certain information.
 The parent herring gull displays its bright yellow bill on the ground next over its chick when it has returned to the nest with food.
 The chicks exhibit a begging response by tapping the red spot on the lower mandible of the parent herring gull's bill.
 This signal stimulates the parent to regurgitate food and completes the feeding signal.
 The distinctive morphological feature accentuated in this communication is the parent's red-spotted bill, while the tapping towards the ground makes the red spot visible to the chick, demonstrating a distinctive movement.
 Frans de Waal studied bonobos and chimps to understand if language was somehow evolved by gestures.
 He found that both apes and humans only use intentional gestures to communicate.